siobhanlgorman/Sourdough-Bakes/README.md

 ### Contact

- * The contact page features a form for user to enter name, email and a message, all required with a send button.
+ * The contact page features a form for the user to enter name, email and a message, all required, with a send button.
 Users are encouraged to request an order for collection in store by sending a message in the form.
-The message box can be enlarged by the user if required, both by mouse and on a touchscreen.
+The message box can be enlarged by the user if necessary, both with the mouse and on a touchscreen.

 ## Future Features

 * A payment facility for users to order and pay for their purchase
 * Links to recipes and links to more detailed information about sourdough
-* Checkbox for offer to subscribe to a newsletter for information about events and offers as the business expands
+* Checkbox to subscribe to a newsletter for information about events and offers as the business expands
-* As the product range expands a direct link from the home page snapshot of products section to each individial section on the Our Bakes page would improve user experience
+* As the product range expands a direct link from the home page snapshot of products section to each individual section on the Our Bakes page would improve user experience
+* An 'add to shopping basket' link from each item of produce would make an smooth user shopping experience.